A product marketing career means you'll never witness a dull day

 • Manage marketing budgets: You may be entrusted with marketing budgets.
 This means making smart decisions on where to spend your money and getting the best bang for your buck.

-• Mentor junior team members: As a senior PMM, you'll have the opportunity to mentor and guide junior team members, helping them hone their product marketing skills.
+• Mentor junior team members: As a senior PMM, you'll have the opportunity to lead mentorship programs that guide junior team members, helping them hone their product marketing skills.

 With continued success, you may want to step into the "boss shoes".
 Here are some exciting roles you can consider –